Team-10072/ReefScape-RobotCode/README.md

 If you are Lost or unsure what to do next please Check out the - [To Do List](DOCS/To-Do.md)

-If you are Confused about terminology or Phrases please se: [Key Terms](DOCS/KeyTerms_CheatSheet.md)
+If you are Confused about terminology or Phrases please see: [Key Terms](DOCS/KeyTerms_CheatSheet.md)

+Need a quick refrence for information specific to our bot?
+Go here: [Our Bot Cheat - Cheat Sheet](DOCS/Robot%20Cheat%20Sheet.md)

 Suggestions or Concerns?
 Feel Free to toss them in the [Suggestions/Concerns](DOCS/Suggestions_Concerns)

 # Start of the 2025 Robot Code

 The Primary Design Goal will include: